Bachelor's Introduction Week

 You can find course descriptions in the course catalogue under Teaching > Course catalogue.
 Here you can also find the syllabus for each course.

-Digital exams takes place via the platform WISEflow, so it is important that you familiarize yourself thoroughly on how WISEflow works before you go to a digital exam.
+Digital exams take place via the platform WISEflow, so it is ia good idea to familiarize yourself on how WISEflow works before a digital exam.
 You can read more about the exam in general, incl. digital exams, here on the student portal under Exam.

 Understand the organisation